-- \ Under a clinical trial collaboration & supply agreement with BMS for the supply of Opdivo full commercial rights retained by Replimune - # Under a clinical trial collaboration agreement with Regeneron; 50:50 sharing of clinical trial costs full commercial rights re ^ Planned RP2 includes expansion in uveal melanoma; which anti-PD1TBD ^^ Planned To include specific cohorts of patients of tumor types where liver metastases are common; which anti-PD1TBD
+4 Under a clinical trial collaboration as opphy agreement with wers on the supply of opinor where necessary and clinical trial collaboration agreement with Regeneron; 50:50 sharing of clinical trial costs - full commercial rights retained by Replimune 4 Planned - To include specific cohorts of patients with different tumor types, including where liver metastases are common

-We are conducting a number of clinical trials of RP1, both as a monotherapy and in combination with anti-PD-1 therapy, with a focus on immuneresponsive tumors, including anti-PD-1 failed patients with these tumor types.
+We are conducting a number of clinical trials of RP1, both as a monotherapy and in combination with anti-PD-1 therapy, with a focus on immune-responsive tumors, including anti-PD-1 failed patients with these tumor types.
 We are actively enrolling patients in the CERPASS trial, a global randomized, Phase 2 clinical trial of RP1 in cutaneous squamous cell carcinoma, or CSCC, RP1's lead indication in collaboration with our partner Regeneron.
 CERPASS is a registration-directed clinical trial evaluating RP1 in combination with cemiplimab, an anti-PD-1 therapy developed by Regeneron, versus cemiplimab alone.
 CERPASS includes two independent primary endpoints, complete response (CR) rate and overall response rate (ORR), and a sample size of 180 patients.
-Regeneron has granted to us a non-exclusive royalty-free license to cemiplimab for use in this trial, is funding one-half of the clinical trial costs, and is supplying cemiplimab at no cost.
+Regeneron has granted to us a non-exclusive royalty-free license to cemiplimab to use in this trial, is funding one-half of the clinical trial costs, and is supplying cemiplimab at no cost.
 If this clinical trial generates compelling clinical data demonstrating the benefits of the combined treatment, we believe the data could support a filing with regulatory authorities seeking marketing approval.
-We expect to complete enrollment in mid-year 2022 and for the primary data read-out to be triggered in late 2022.
+We currently expect to complete enrollment in mid-year 2022 and for the primary data analysis to be triggered six months thereafter.